dillonHe/EasyEDA-Documents/Tutorial/PCBOrder.md

 ## Price

 All Prices stated are FOB Shenzhen.
 This does not include transportation costs which shall be borne by the customer.

 ### Manufacturing Price

 Price is dependent on many factors, such as the quantity of PCBs you order, PCB Color, Surface Finish, PCB Thickness, PCB Dimensions, Hole size etc.

-EasyEDA uses a group buy business model and we are sure it will be hard to find a better PCB suppler than EasyEDA offering the same price and quality.
+EasyEDA uses a group buy business model and we are sure it will be hard to find a better PCB supplier than EasyEDA offering the same price and quality.

 EasyEDA needs 2~4 days to manufacture the PCBs after you submit payment.